 Election Of Directors.
 A plurality of the votes cast at the meeting is required for the election of directors.
 A properly executed proxy marked "WITHHOLD AUTHORITY" with respect to the election of one or more directors will not be voted with respect to the director or directors indicated, although it will be counted for purposes of determining whether there is a quorum.
-Stockholders do not have the right to cumulate their votes for directors.
+Stockholders do not have the right to accumulate their votes for directors.

 Ratification of Piercy Bowler Taylor & Kern.
-An affirmative vote of a majority of the votes cast at the meeting is required for the ratification of the independent auditor.
-A properly executed proxy marked "ABSTAIN" with respect to ratification will not be voted with respect to ratification, although it will be counted for purposes of determining whether there is a quorum.
+An affirmative vote of a majority of the votes cast at the meeting is required for the ratification of our independent registered public accounting firm.

 Other Items.
-For any other item which may properly come before the meeting, the affirmative vote of a majority of the votes cast at the meeting, either in person or by proxy, voting will be required for approval, unless otherwise required by law.
-A properly executed proxy marked "ABSTAIN" with respect to any of those matters will not be voted, although it will be counted for purposes of determining whether there is a quorum.
+For any other item which may properly come before the meeting, the affirmative vote of a majority of the votes cast at the meeting, either in person or by proxy, will be required for approval, unless otherwise required by law.